vruusmann/blog/_posts/2019-06-19-sklearn_gbdt_lr_ensemble.md

 Scikit-Learn does not provide an API for modifying fitted decision trees.
 The workaround is to make individual leaf nodes addressable using the one-hot-encoding approach (the `OneHotEncoder.categories` attribute is a list of arrays; the size of the list equals the number of decision trees in the GBDT; the size of each array equals the number of leaf nodes in the corresponding decision tree), and then assigning a new score to each address (the `LogisticRegression.coef_` attribute is an array whose size equals the flat-mapped size of the `OneHotEncoder.categories` attribute).

-The PMML representation does not need such "layer of indirection", because it is possible to replace leaf node scores in place.
+The PMML representation does not need such layer of indirection, because it is possible to replace leaf node scores in place.

 The [JPMML-Model](https://github.com/jpmml/jpmml-model) library provides Visitor API for traversing, updating and transforming PMML class model objects.
 In the current case, the Visitor API is used to transform the GBDT side of the GBDT+LR model to a regression-type boosting model.
 All leaf nodes are assigned new score values as extracted from the LR side.